Headteacher: J Glendinning

 Telephone: 01274 564977

-In the foundation stage children encounter a range of religious education related learning experiences and opportunities across all the areas of learning, but more frequently through:
+In the foundation stage children encounter a range of RE related learning experiences and opportunities across all the areas of learning, but more frequently through:

 Understanding the world

 Who Am I?
 Where we explore our own uniqueness, feelings, thankfulness, senses, things we can do and would like to be able to do, our families and our homes.

 Who Are You?
 We think about Jesus as a person, how to keep safe, similarities and differences between Jesus/ourselves/friends, Jesus special powers, friendship, how to treat other people, behaviour.

 Who Is God?
 We explore children’s ideas of God, God never changes, what can God do?
 What does God know?
 God’s family, prayer, God loves us.

 Christmas: The Nativity story, Jesus’ birthday, celebrating Christmas.

 Divali: The story of Roma and Sita, Rangoli patterns.

 Easter: Palm Sunday, Good Friday, New life, Easter celebrations.

 Chinese New Year: The story of the animals.